 6 Budget-Friendly High Protein PowerFuels to Stock Up OnArticle posted in: For Customers

 Say the word “protein” and what comes to mind?
 Steak?
 Chicken?
 Pork?
 Fish?
 You might never think of pistachios, eggs, peanut butter or cheese.
 Yet they’re all healthy (and cheap!) sources of protein.
 On the Nutrisystem plan, they’re called “PowerFuels” because they contain essential amino acids and healthy fats, a combo that takes longer for your body to digest so they keep you feeling satisfied.

 You probably got a jolt on your first pandemic supermarket shopping trip when you saw the price of meat—if you could find it.
-The increased price of meat was largely due to the temporary closing of meat packing plants as the result of COVID-19 cases among workers, says the United States Department of Agriculture (USDA).
+The increased price of meat was largely due to the temporary closing of meat packing plants as a result of COVID-19 cases among workers, says the United States Department of Agriculture (USDA).
 Poultry, fish and egg prices were already on the rise when they soared in the spring.
 According to the U.S. Bureau of Labor Statistics, “From May 2019 to May 2020, consumer prices for meats, poultry, fish, and eggs rose 10.0 percent, the largest 12-month percentage increase since the year ended May 2004.”

 Though prices seem to be dropping, it’s a good idea to start stocking up on some cheap high protein foods.
 Not only are these healthy protein options good for your weight loss efforts, they’re also kinder to your wallet.
 Put these six cheap proteins on your next shopping list:

 Eggs are a great source of complete protein, so much so that they’re used as the gold standard to evaluate protein content in other foods, says Northwestern Medicine.
 They’re also valuable sources of choline and vitamin D, two vital nutrients that are hard to get in your diet.